-Earning the coveted Southwest Companion Pass requires a bit of planning, but the easiest way to do it is to earn Southwest points.
-You need to earn 110,000 qualifying Southwest points or take 100 qualifying one-way flights in a single calendar year to qualify for the Companion Pass.
-For most people, it’s easier to earn 110,000 Southwest points in a calendar year, so let’s take a look at how to do that:
+Earning the coveted Southwest Companion Pass requires a bit of planning because you need to earn 125,000 Southwest points (110,000 points required if you earn the Companion Pass before 2020) or take 100 qualifying one-way flights in a single calendar year to qualify.
+For most people, it’s easier to earn 125,000 Southwest points in a calendar year, so let’s take a look at how to do that.

 The good news is it’s easy to rack up Southwest points with any of these Southwest credit card sign-up bonuses — especially with the increased offers on the all of the personal cards:

-- Southwest Rapid Rewards® Plus Credit Card – Up to 60,000 Southwest points after you meet minimum spending requirements
+- Southwest Rapid Rewards® Plus Credit Card – 40,000 Southwest points after you meet minimum spending requirements

-- Southwest Rapid Rewards® Premier Credit Card – Up to 60,000 Southwest points after you meet minimum spending requirements
+- Southwest Rapid Rewards® Premier Credit Card – 40,000 Southwest points after you meet minimum spending requirements

-- Southwest Rapid Rewards® Priority Credit Card – Up to 60,000 Southwest points after you meet minimum spending requirements
+- Southwest Rapid Rewards® Priority Credit Card – 40,000 Southwest points after you meet minimum spending requirements

 - Southwest Rapid Rewards® Premier Business Credit Card – 60,000 Southwest points after you meet minimum spending requirements

-- Southwest Rapid Rewards® Performance Business Credit Card – 80,000 Southwest points after you meet minimum spending requirements
+- Southwest Rapid Rewards® Performance Business Card – 70,000 Southwest points after you meet minimum spending requirements

 How to earn Southwest points for a Companion Pass